cccbauer/MURFI-user-manual/murfi-rt-PyProject/README.md

 `made connection, loading image`\
 `sending img  2`\
 ` etc. . . `\

+### 4) Compute the personalized Networks for feedback

+Once the Resting State has finished, close the MURFI terminal and start the network extraction pipeline as follows:

+`source feedback.sh sub-test get_rs_networks`

 ### 3) If everything is succesfull we are ready to start the Scan or Simmulation by acquiring our '2vol' for registration of ROI masks: